-All security policies, except for the VPN Enforcement Policy, support merging of settings from multiple policies to create the effective policy.
+All security policies, except for the Data Encryption and VPN Enforcement policies, support merging of settings from multiple policies to create the effective policy.

 After ordering is complete for a policy type, ordered lists exist for each assigned location and for the "global" location.
 The Endpoint Security Agent then completes the following process to merge policies and generate the final effective policy for each location: